evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

   <span>(15)</span>
 </div>

-Galactic distances are even larger, and are often measures in thousands of parsecs, or kiloparsecs (kpc).
+Galactic distances are even larger, and are often measured in thousands of parsecs, or kiloparsecs (kpc).
 For example, Earth is 8 kiloparsec away from the center of Milky Way.
 Since we are simulating galaxies, it will make sense to use kiloparsec as our unit of length:

 <div class='Equation isTextCentered'>
   <span></span>